mithuchandrabiswas/Diagnostic-Center-Management-System-HealthFlow--Client/README.md

 - **Password:** Mithu@1122

 ## Features
-- **Secure User Authentication**: Implements Firebase Authentication for secure email/password login and registration.
+- **User Authentication and Profile Management**:
+  - Secure email/password authentication using Firebase Authentication.
+  - User registration with details like name, avatar (using imageBB for avatar upload), blood group, district, upazila, and password.
+  - User profile management and admin control over user status (active/blocked).

+- **User Dashboard (Private 🔒)**:
-- **Comprehensive User Dashboard**: Allows users to manage profiles, view appointments, and access test results.
+  - Private dashboard with sections for profile management, upcoming appointments, and test results.
-- **Dynamic Homepage**: Displays a customizable banner managed by the admin, featured tests, promotions, and recommendations.
-- **Responsive Design**: Fully responsive and optimized for mobile, tablet, and desktop views.
-- **Detailed Test Information**: Provides comprehensive details about available tests and seamless booking.
+  - Users can view and cancel upcoming appointments.
+  - Access to test results with options to download or print.

-- **Admin Dashboard**: Includes user management, test management, banner management, and statistical insights.
+- **Admin Dashboard**:
-- **Payment Integration**: Secure payment processing with Stripe, supporting promo codes and discounts.
+  - Management of users, tests, reservations, and banners.
-- **PDF Generation**: Admins can download user details and test histories in PDF format.
+  - Download user details in PDF format using jsPDF.
-- **Environment Variables**: Uses environment variables to securely manage Firebase config keys and MongoDB credentials.
-- **Real-time Data Fetching**: Utilizes Tanstack Query for efficient and real-time data fetching.
+  - Statistical charts for booking and delivery ratios.

 ## Technology Stack
 - **Frontend**: React, Firebase Authentication, React Router, Tailwind CSS/Bootstrap, Axios, Tanstack Query